Skip to content Back to top

 • Reducing food waste

-Places like parks, gardens, woodlands, canals and rivers are nice places to be.
-Spending time in them can help to improve our health and wellbeing!
+Spending time in green places like parks, gardens, woodlands, canals and rivers can help to improve our health and wellbeing.

 They are also good for the environment as they improve air quality, reduce noise, provide shade, reduce temperatures and help to prevent flooding.